dataluscorp/browser/toolkit/components/telemetry/docs/data/update-ping.rst

 "update" ping
 ==================

-This opt-out ping is sent from Firefox Desktop when a browser update is ready to be applied and after it was correctly applied.
+This opt-out ping is sent from Datalus Desktop when a browser update is ready to be applied and after it was correctly applied.

 Structure: